Destinations Greece Athens

 The political quarter · Anti-fascist graffiti · Natural-wine bars

-The anarchist-bohemian quarter, gentrifying fast but still loud — anti-fascist murals, occupied buildings, and the National Archaeological Museum on the north edge, which most travellers skip and shouldn't.
+The anarchist-bohemian quarter, gentrifying fast and still loud about it: anti-fascist murals, occupied buildings, and the National Archaeological Museum on the north edge, which most travellers skip and shouldn’t.
 Natural wine at Heteroclito, records at Vinyl Microstore.
-Don't sleep here if you need quiet, but walk it after dark.
+Don’t sleep here if you need quiet; do walk it after dark.

 National Archaeological MuseumNatural-wine barsWalk after dark